-- Concerns are initially addressed with the SEND Lead teacher, Miss Kimberley Smith, in school and a meeting may be called to discuss their concerns and findings.
+- Concerns are initially addressed with the SENCO, Miss Kimberley Smith, in school and a meeting may be called to discuss their concerns and findings.

 - Additional support or intervention may be put in place and/ or scaffolding and differentiation will be identified on teacher plans.

 - If problems persist, a SEND Early Help Assessment (EHA) will be completed with parents and carers and shared with your consent.
-An additional ‘Learning Action plan’ will be completed with your help and learning targets will be identified and measured for success.
+An additional ‘Academic Adventure Plan (AAP)’ will be completed with your help and learning targets will be identified and measured for success.

-- The School SENCO, Mrs Newstead, will monitor these additional measures alongside the school’s monitoring of progress and will refer for external support or advice as appropriate.
+- The School SENCO will monitor these additional measures alongside the school’s monitoring of progress and will refer for external support or advice as appropriate.